Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Concluding Remarks

-Despite the fact that `2+1' gravity is devoid of a straightforward physical significance due to the lack of gravitational wave degrees of freedom, it is of extreme importance while studying `3+1' gravity on spacetimes of certain topological type ($\mathbb{S}^{2}\times \mathbb{S}^{1}\times \mathbb{R}, \mathbb{T}^{2}\times \mathbb{S}^{1}\times \mathbb{R}$, and $\Sigma_{g}\times \mathbb{S}^{1}\times \mathbb{R}$, non-trivial $\mathbb{S}^{1}$ bundles over $\Sigma_{g}\times \mathbb{R}$).
-As mentioned in the introduction, several studies have been done of this topic where the `$3+1$' gravity has been realized as the $`2+1$' gravity coupled to a wave map,and where the Teichm\"uller space of $\Sigma_{g}$ plays a crucial role.
-In the $2+1$ case, the configuration space is the Teichm\"uller space and we've shown here that the space of big-bang singularities is realized as the Thurston boundary of Teichm\"uller space.
-At the big-bang, the conformal geometry degenerates via pinching and wringing of $(\Sigma_{g},\gamma)$.
-This result essentially characterizes the complete solution space as well as verifies that the reduced Einstein flow can naturally be used to compactify Teichm\"uller space.
-While such a result is obtained by studying puerly vacuum gravity, a natural question arises whether inclusion of a positive cosmological constant might yield the same result. \cite{anderson1997global, moncrief2019could} studied vacuum GR with a positive cosmological constant in $2+1$ case, where the future in time (i.e., $\tau\to 0$) behavior seems to persist.
+Despite the fact that `2+1' gravity is devoid of a straightforward physical significance due to the lack of gravitational wave degrees of freedom, it is of extreme importance while studying `3+1' gravity on spacetimes of certain topological type ($\mathbb{S}^{2}\times \mathbb{S}^{1}\times \mathbb{R}, \mathbb{T}^{2}\times \mathbb{S}^{1}\times \mathbb{R}$, and $\Sigma_{p}\times \mathbb{S}^{1}\times \mathbb{R}$, non-trivial $\mathbb{S}^{1}$ bundles over $\Sigma_{p}\times \mathbb{R}$).
+As mentioned in the introduction, several studies have been done on this topic where the `$3+1$' gravity has been realized as the $`2+1$' gravity coupled to a wave map, and where the Teichm\"uller space of $\Sigma_{p}$ plays a crucial role.
+In the $2+1$ case, the configuration space is the Teichm\"uller space and we have shown here that the space of big-bang singularities is realized as a subset of the Thurston boundary of the Teichm\"uller space.
+At the big bang, the conformal geometry degenerates via pinching and wringing of $(\Sigma_{p},\gamma)$.
+This result essentially characterizes the complete solution space as well as indicates that the reduced Einstein flow can potentially be used to compactify Teichm\"uller space if one is able to prove the second part of the question \textit{every boundary point of the Thurston compactified Teichm\"uller space is the limit of a unique ray}.
+While my result is obtained by studying purely vacuum gravity, a natural question arises whether the inclusion of a positive cosmological constant might yield the same result. \cite{anderson1997global, moncrief2019could, fajman2020future} studied vacuum GR with a positive cosmological constant in $2+1$ case, where the future in time behavior seems to persist.
 Therefore, it would be interesting to include a positive cosmological constant and check whether the Thurston boundary is approached in the big-bang limit.
-In addition, if one includes matter source and focuses on the evolution of the gravitational degrees of freedom (due to the presence of matter sources, the configuration space is now infinite dimensional), can the big-bang limit be realized as the Thurston boundary?
-Could the Teichm\"uller degrees of freedom of `3+1' gravity on $U(1)$ symmetric $\mathbb{S}^{1}$ bundles over $\Sigma_{g}\times \mathbb{R}$ realize the Thurston boundary in the same limit?
+In addition, if one includes matter source and focuses on the evolution of the gravitational degrees of freedom (due to the presence of matter sources, the configuration space is now infinite dimensional), can the big-bang limit be realized as a subset of the Thurston boundary?
+Could the Teichm\"uller degrees of freedom of `3+1' gravity on $U(1)$ symmetric $\mathbb{S}^{1}$ bundles over $\Sigma_{p}\times \mathbb{R}$ realize a subset of the Thurston boundary in the same limit?
 What is the implication of such limiting behavior at the classical level in quantizing `2+1' gravity or `3+1' gravity on these special topologies?
 Can this characterization of the space of singularities be extended to higher dimensional gravity?
 Can the Einstein flow be used further to study classical Teichm\"uller theory?